by Mary E. Lowd

 “Pre-sentient,” Maradia pointed out again.
 “So you could turn it off when it stopped entertaining you.”

 “Yes,” Gerangelo agreed.
 “And then you’d have a very expensive statue.”
-His tone was about as patronizing as if Maradia was a three-year-old child herself.
+His tone was about as patronizing as if Maradia were a three-year-old child herself.

 Maradia knew he was right.
 The materials for a robotic brain that complex would be very expensive.